ragaPriya224/Dru23Batch1/java/09-05-2023howtoApproachcollection.md

 removeLast

-6. difference between arraylist and linkedlist, as we have completed both the topics completely
+6. **difference between arraylist and linkedlist**, as we have completed both the topics completely

      ArrayList                	linkedList